microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

   in order to minimize extra ("phantom") graph edges.
 NPM 3.x improved the installation algorithm to flatten the tree, based on the realization that duplicate folders are a much worse problem than extra graph edges.
-In some cases the new algorithm will also choose a slightly older version of a package (respecting SemVer) to further reduce duplication of package folders.
+In some cases the new algorithm will also choose a slightly older version of a package (while still satisfying SemVer) to further reduce duplication of package folders.

 - The installed **node_modules** tree is not unique.
 There are many possible ways to arrange package folders into a tree to approximate the directed acyclic graph, and there is no